arghyawning/network-file-system/README.md

 - https://book.mixu.net/distsys/
 - [Some Nice FS ideas](https://martinfowler.com/articles/patterns-of-distributed-systems/)

-- Trying to make changes simultaenously

 ### Challenges faced

 - We misunderstood the assignment initially, thinking we have to create a distributed file system from scratch
-- I'm working on branch f2
 - Figuring out how to `git push` things simultaneously
-- My changes radbrad
-- Completing it in such a short period of time among athoer coursework
-- branched again
 - Completing it in such a short period of time among other coursework

-### Assumptions:

-- Each storage server has max 100 paths with each of max length 50

-## Files

-- `shell.c`: This is for initialisation, inputs, parsing, and calling the appropriate functions.